shantguedekelian/Trends-in-Recipes/README.md

 >**NMAR (Not Missing at Random):**
 >
 >`rating`: Likely NMAR.
 Ratings tend to be more commonly left when users feel strongly, **either very positively or very negatively** about a recipe.
 More neutral experiences are less likely to result in a submitted rating.
+To verify it isn't MAR, I would ideally have data on whether ___
 >
 >`review`: Also likely NMAR, for the same reasons as `rating`.
 People are more likely to leave a review when they really loved a recipe, or they really hated it.

+To verify that the missingness **isn't Missing At Random (MAR)**, I would ideally need additional **user behavior data**, such as:

+>Whether a user viewed or cooked a recipe but chose not to rate it
+>
+>Whether the user left a review without a rating

+This data could help determine whether the missingness **depends on observed behavior rather than the unobserved rating**, which would support a **MAR classification** instead.

 >**MAR (Missing at Random):**
 >